seek-ret/installation/helm/README.md

 Those values can be configured during installation using ``` --set [ParamName]=[VALUE] (e.g: --set bucket.workspace=test) ```

+#### Honorable mentions

+- Adjust maxFileSize and rotationSeconds parameters if you deploy in an environment with a heavy traffic
+- By default, underlying service name is extracted from pod's description via its `app` label.
+You can use a different label by changing the value of `serviceMarkerLabel` parameter

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|
 | name | string | `"seekret-sidecar-injector"` | App name |